freedomofpress/securedrop-client/app/README.md

 # SecureDrop Inbox

-A pre-alpha re-implementation of the SecureDrop Client for Qubes, built with modern web technologies.

-**NOTE:** This project is not yet ready for production use.
-Please see the [`client`](../client) directory for the implementation currently in use in production.

 ## Overview

 This is an Electron-based desktop application that provides a secure interface for SecureDrop journalists to communicate with sources.
 The app is built with React, Redux Toolkit, and TypeScript, featuring a modern UI with Ant Design components and Tailwind CSS.